 Nyereres top tips

 - The Siwandu area is the best game viewing area in the whole park.
 Home to Lake Manze camp and also Siwandu Camp itself this is a fantastic area to game drive in.
 Beho Beho, Sand Rivers and Impala can all game drive in this area at a push….where as camps like Azura are a very long way away from here!

 - Nyerere is nothing without Ruaha!
 Combining these two parks is common for a southern Tanzania safari; it’s a truly great safari.
 Selous is lovely and beautiful but it does lack a concentration of cats.
 Ruaha is all about cats – it is one of the most predator rich parks in Africa.

 - Azura Selous has recently made quite an impression on the industry bringing attention to a part of the Nyerere that runs up the Ruaha river.
 What the camps in this region do not own up to is the fact that its area was heavily poached only a matter of years ago.
 The game has certainly not recovered to the lengths it needs to, and boating safaris here are hugely restricted due to the level of water in the Ruaha nowadays.

 - As with walking safaris in Ruaha, we advise only to walk with camps that have their own licensed gun carriers.
 We do not advise that people walk with the park rangers unless also accompanied by a licensed gun carrier from the camp.

-- If you are looking at combining two areas of the Selous on one trip then we would encourage you to visit the area around Siwandu with either Sand Rivers or Beho Beho.
+- If you are looking at combining two areas of the Nyerere on one trip then we would encourage you to visit the area around Siwandu with either Sand Rivers or Beho Beho.